nunomourinho/forensicVmAutopsyUserManual/docs/user/using_forensicvm.rst

    Running Autopsy Forensic VM Plugin <add_datasource>

+   Convert a local Forensic Image to a remote Forensic Virtual Machine <convert_to_vm>

    Start Forensic Virtual Machine <start_vm>
       Learn how to initiate the forensicVM through various methods, whether from the main plugin interface, web interface, or web remote screen.